“Soon, we lawyers won’t be needed anymore.”

 Conclusion

-The coming years will show who truly thinks legally—and who just writes.
+The coming years will show who really thinks legally—and who just writes.

 The machine can analyze, structure, formulate.